CDCgov/prime-simplereport-site/_pages/getting-started/public-health-departments/simplereport-data-catalog.md

 - Is the patient symptomatic for this disease? (optional)
     - If yes, list symptoms
     - Illness onset date
-- Is the patient pregnant?
+- Is the patient pregnant? (optional)
 {% endcapture %}

 {% capture test-information %}